跳到主要内容

 • It’s just GraphQL, using only spec-compliant features of the language.
 Any language, not just JavaScript, can implement federation.

-warning Warning Apollo Federation currently does not support subscriptions.
+warning Warning Federation currently does not support subscriptions.

-In the next example, we'll set up a demo application with a gateway and two federated endpoints: a Users service and a Posts service.
+In the following sections, we'll set up a demo application that consists of a gateway and two federated endpoints: Users service and Posts service.

 Schema first